-Using False Testimony – Bribery Of A Witness – Penal Code Section 137 in Los Angeles
+Using False Testimony – Bribery Of A Witness – California Penal Code Section 137-138

 When it comes to bribing a witness, obviously this type of crime is going to be treated very seriously by the prosecutors and judges in whichever court you’re in Los Angeles County.
 Witnesses and testimony are part of the fabric of our criminal justice system, and anybody who interferes with this tampers with it or tries to alter it is going to be punished to the full extent of the law.
 Paying a witness in order to induce them to testify in your favor, or give false testimony is a crime and you could be facing custody time for this type of a violation.